Corey Seager Preview, Player Props: Rangers vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 12th-ranked team ERA across all MLB pitching staffs (4.05).
+- The Brewers have the 12th-ranked team ERA among all league pitching staffs (4.02).

-- Brewers pitchers combine to surrender 155 total home runs at a rate of 1.3 per game (to rank 24th in the league).
+- Brewers pitchers combine to allow 155 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).

-- Peralta will aim to grab his 10th win when he makes the start for the Brewers, his 24th of the season.
-He is 9-8 with a 4.01 ERA and 157 strikeouts in 128 2/3 innings pitched.
+- Houser (4-4) gets the starting nod for the Brewers in his 16th start of the season.
+He's put together a 4.43 ERA in 83 1/3 innings pitched, with 68 strikeouts.

-- The righty last appeared on Sunday against the Chicago White Sox, when he went six scoreless innings while giving up four hits.
+- The right-hander last appeared on Wednesday against the Los Angeles Dodgers, when he went 5 1/3 innings, allowing three earned runs while giving up five hits.

+- In 17 games this season, the 30-year-old has amassed an ERA of 4.43, with 7.3 strikeouts per nine innings.
+Opponents are batting .285 against him.

 © 2023 Data Skrive.
 All rights reserved.